symfony/symfony-docs/cookbook/service_container/event_listener.rst

 To hook into an event and add your own custom logic, you have to create a service that will act as an event listener on that event.
-You can do that in two different ways, creating an Event Listener or an Event Subscriber instead.
-In this entry, you will see the two ways of creating a service that will act as an Exception Listener, allowing you to modify how exceptions are shown by your application.
+You can do that in two different ways, creating an event listener or an event subscriber instead.
+In this entry, you will see the two ways of creating a service that will act as an exception listener, allowing you to modify how exceptions are shown by your application.
 The ``KernelEvents::EXCEPTION`` event is just one of the core kernel events.